CHRIST THE DELIVERER: NINE (EXCERPT OF BEHOLD MY SERVANT!)

 This is the difference between preaching about Christ and preaching Christ.
 Where Jesus is there will be miracles.

-God also bearing them witness, both with signs and wonders, and with divers miracles, and gifts of the Holy Ghost, according to his own will?
+God also bearing witness both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will?
 (Hebrews 2:4)

 The same is true today.
 Any man can preach any doctrine he wishes.
 But he who is walking in and with Christ is a worker of miracles.